-For many skin cancer patients, Mohs microscopic surgery is the best treatment option.
+For many skin cancer patients, Mohs micrographic surgery is the best treatment option.
 It offers:

 - Same day outpatient care

 Leaders in Mohs Micrographic Surgery

-The Skin Cancer Center specializes in Mohs micrographic surgery and is one of the leading health care providers in the area to offer it because of several distinctions.
+The Mohs Surgery Clinic specializes in Mohs micrographic surgery and is one of the leading health care clinics in the area to offer it because of several distinctions.

-- All procedures are performed by a fellowship-trained Mohs surgeon and board-certified dermatologist with extensive experience.
+- All procedures are performed by fellowship-trained Mohs surgeons and board-certified dermatologists with extensive experience.

 - The procedure is performed in specially designed procedure rooms with an attached laboratory, providing the most convenient, comfortable and timely care possible.

 - Specially trained laboratory and surgical technicians are there to assist with the process and provide the most efficient, patient-centered care.

 See our list of questions you should consider when selecting a physician to perform Mohs micrographic surgery.

 High Cure Rate – Up to 99%

 The biggest advantage of Mohs surgery is its high cure rate (97 – 99%) for basal cell carcinoma and squamous cell carcinoma, the two most common forms of skin cancer.
 This is the highest success rate of all available forms of skin cancer treatment.

 About the Mohs Surgery Procedure

 The Mohs surgery technique lets physicians remove just the skin tissue affected by the skin cancer while preserving as much of the healthy surrounding tissue as possible.

-Mohs microscopic surgery is performed in special outpatient procedure rooms in the Skin Cancer Center, located within the Froedtert & MCW Clinical Cancer Center.
+Mohs microscopic surgery is performed in special outpatient procedure rooms in the Mohs Surgery Clinic, located at the Froedtert Bluemound Clinics.

 The surgery is done using local anesthesia, similar to that used for a skin biopsy or minor dental work.
 Soothing décor and an audio system in the procedure rooms provide a comfortable environment for patients.
 Patients may even bring their own handheld devices to occupy them during the wait time associated with the laboratory processing of the removed cancer.

-During the Mohs procedure, the surgeon uses a scalpel to remove thin layers of tissue from the cancerous area.
-Next, while the patient waits, the excised skin is processed in the adjacent laboratory and examined under a microscope by the surgeon.
+During the Mohs procedure, the surgeon uses a scalpel to remove precise, thin layers of tissue from the cancerous area.
+Next, while the patient waits, the excised skin is processed in the adjacent laboratory and then examined under a microscope by the Mohs surgeon.